awslinuxdevops/django-pro-labs/README.md

-# Simple Notes App for TWS Community
+# Simple Notes App for CloudOps Mastery Academy
 This is a simple notes app built with React and Django.

 ## Requirements